xyberpastoril/FinTrack-Org/README.md

 | 12-3-45678 | Pastoril     | Xyber | **1** | 4 |

 ### QR Scanning
 The QR Scanning functionality requires `https`.
-It is possible to enable using ngrok, but you need to add a temporary line at the end of `routes/web.php`:
+It is possible to enable using ngrok, but you may need to add a temporary line at the end of `routes/web.php`:
 ```
 URL::forceScheme('https');
 ```

-It is also possible to enable offline, but it wasn't tested yet if it can be shared across different PCs.
-(For Ubuntu)
+It is also possible to enable offline, for the case of Ubuntu.
+Unfortunately, I haven't explored how to implement it yet.
 ```
 sudo php artisan serve --port=443
 ```